matt-lewton9/Portfolio-Website/_design/DesktopCNC.md

 - Add an enclosure for chips and possibly coolant if I can get free polycarbonate.

 - Maybe add a "drip" coolant system, which could be a fish tank pump, dripping coolant onto the spindle.
-This would require a coolant tray and filter in the bottom of the enclosure.
+This would require a coolant tray and filter in the bottom of the enclosure, which could be waterjetted polycarbonate sheets and hot glue ;) .